ISO31000: Putting the international risk standard into practice

 Neill is well known internationally for his work in compliance, risk management, governance, complaint handling and regulatory practice.
 In addition to his work in industry he has advised governments and associations on regulation for small business, the grocery market from farm gate to supermarket, transport, agriculture and fisheries, utilities, film, wine, travel agents, health care, advertising, ombudsman, chemicals and chemical safety.

 Neill is well known for his work in Australian businesses on processes for: organisational reviews; reviews under enforceable undertakings; root cause analysis and incident investigation; complaints and whistleblowing.

 Over the past 12 years Neill has trained a large number of directors, compliance officers, complaints handling staff and risk managers in Australia and Asia.
-He is a CCP Fellow; Life Member of the ACI; Fellow of the Customer Service Institute and Certified Practicing Risk Manager.
+He is a CCP Fellow; Life Member of the GRCI; Fellow of the Customer Service Institute and Certified Practicing Risk Manager.